Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-LEDBAT-Graphs-Traces/Flexible-Dumbell-MultiFlow/readme.md

-# This folder Contains all the relevent pcap, flowmon ,gnu plt trace files along with correspoding graphs of throghput flows against time (thses throughput are taken with samplePeriod of 100 ms).
+# This folder contains all the relevent pcap, flowmon ,gnu plt trace files along with correspoding graphs of throghput flows against time (thses throughput are taken with samplePeriod of 100 ms).

 ## Author : Awanit Ranjan (181CO161)